 Key manufacturing processes in South Africa, especially coal gasification and combustion, result in GHG emissions.
 Sasol's ability to develop and implement appropriate climate change mitigation responses and provide sustainable product and feedstock solutions is a significant transitional risk for our business, most notably in South Africa.
-This is heightened by the necessity to appropriately address increasing societal pressures to shift away from carbonintensive processes and products in a just manner, as well as to meet new and anticipated policy and regulatory requirements, including carbon tax, carbon budgets, legislated GHG reduction targets and enhanced disclosure requirements.
-In addition, meeting Sasol's committed GHG reduction targets has inherent transitional risks related to, among others, technology availability and cost.
-It is particularly challenging in South Africa, where access to low-carbon energies is limited and related infrastructure is under-developed.
+This is heightened by the necessity to appropriately address increasing societal pressures to shift away from carbonintensive processes and products in a just manner, as well as meet new and anticipated policy and regulatory requirements, including carbon tax, carbon budgets, legislated GHG reduction targets and enhanced disclosure requirements.
+In addition, meeting Sasol's committed GHG reduction targets, and delivering on emission reduction roadmaps have inherent transitional risks related to, among others, technology availability and cost.
+It is particularly challenging in South Africa, where access to low-carbon energies is limited, just transition implications need to be taken into account and related infrastructure is under-developed.
 Further, other companies with a proven track record of implementing appropriate climate change mitigation responses and providing more sustainable solutions, which enhance their ability to be granted new operational licences, are likely to achieve higher growth and profitability thus impacting our overall competitive position.

-As part of the transition and shift away from carbon-intensive processes, there could be certain closure of mines in the future (particularly in the long term) which could result in rehabilitation and reclamation costs, including redeployment and retraining of employees.
+As part of the transition and shift away from carbon-intensive processes, there could be closure of certain mines in the future (particularly in the long term) which could result in rehabilitation and reclamation costs, including redeployment and retraining of employees.
 Further, cost estimates of such closure of operations may be based on inaccurate assumptions which could adversely affect our operations.

-Access to low- carbon opportunities
+Access to lower-carbon opportunities

-Delivery of our decarbonisation strategy depends partly on our ability to progress access to low carbon resources such as gas.
+Delivery of our decarbonisation strategy depends partly on our ability to progress access to low carbon resources such as gas and low-carbon feedstocks.
 Our ability to progress access to upstream resources and develop technologies at a level in line with our strategic outlook for hydrocarbon production could impact our future production and financial performance.
 Furthermore, our ability to access low-carbon opportunities and the commercial terms associated with these opportunities could impact our financial performance and the pace of our transition.
-In addition, failure to access low-carbon resources and exploit low carbon opportunities at the required speed may lead to loss of customers.
+In addition, failure to access low-carbon resources and exploit low-carbon opportunities at the required speed may lead to loss of customers.